EirikV/meteor-workshop/README.md

 Open `chat-app.js` and create a new `Mongo.Collection` for users.
 Remember to publish and subscribe it!
 Then make sure that there is a template helper for the UserContainer that returns all users from the database.

 But wait!
 How can you check that things work now that you have removed the insecure package?
 Well, Meteor has its own database shell.
 Open a command line window and type `meteor mongo`.
 Now you can write normal MongoDb queries.
-To add users, simply type `db.users.insert({/*properties goes here*/})` (assuming you named the collection 'users').
+To add users, simply type `db.users.insert({<properties goes here>})` (assuming you named the collection 'users').
 While you're poking around the database, you might want to clean up old testdata.
 To delete all members of a collection, for instance the `messages` collection, simply type `db.messages.drop()`.

 ### 8. Creating users